 The chapter on preventive action is gone, but a new chapter on risk-based thinking is included in ISO 9001:2015.
 Companies with a good preventive action system in place will find that little change is required, while companies that never paid much attention to preventive action will find that ISO 9001:2015 gives them some useful tools to address this rather important issue.
-We at 9001Simplified came up with a simple (in the sense of everybody can do it quickly and easily) yet powerful (in the sense of really useful results) system to address risks and opportunities; it's part of our ISO 9001:2015 Upgrade Package.

 7. Context of the Organization Important in ISO 9001:2015